HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 If you have significant work that can be done without direct access to the DOM, using a web worker is a good idea.
 While you have to use [a specialized communication pipeline](https://developer.mozilla.org/docs/Web/API/Web_Workers_API/Using_web_workers#transferring_data_to_and_from_workers_further_details) to transfer data to and from a web worker, it's entirely possible to make your web pages much more responsive to user input by using the technology.

-However, that communication pipeline can be tricky to set up and use, though there are open source solutions that can simplify this process. [comlink](https://www.npmjs.com/package/comlink) is one such library that helps with this, and can make the developer experience around web workers much more enjoyable.
+However, that communication pipeline can be tricky to set up and use, though there are open source solutions that can simplify this process. <a hreflang="en" href="https://www.npmjs.com/package/comlink">comlink</a> is one such library that helps with this, and can make the developer experience around web workers much more enjoyable.

 Whether you manage web workers on your own or with a library, the point is this: if you have expensive work to do, gauge whether or not it needs to happen on the main thread, and if not, strongly consider using web workers to make the user experience of your websites as good as it possibly can be.

 ### Worklets

 Worklets are a specialized type of worker that allows lower-level access to rendering pipelines for tasks such as painting and audio processing.
-While there are four types of worklets, only two—[paint worklets](https://caniuse.com/mdn-api_css_paintworklet) and [audio worklets](https://caniuse.com/mdn-api_audioworklet)—are currently implemented in available browsers.
+While there are four types of worklets, only two—<a hreflang="en" href="https://caniuse.com/mdn-api_css_paintworklet">paint worklets</a> and <a hreflang="en" href="https://caniuse.com/mdn-api_audioworklet">audio worklets</a>—are currently implemented in available browsers.
 One distinct performance advantage of worklets is that they run on their own threads, freeing up the main thread from expensive drawing and audio processing work.

 {{ figure_markup(
     caption="The percentage of mobile pages that register at least one paint worklet.",